-Upon completion of the Kingsborough Community College Nursing Program, utilizing the Nursing Process in a variety of health care settings to a diverse population of patients, the student:
+Upon completion of the Kingsborough Community College Nursing Program, utilizing the Nursing Process in a variety of health care settings to a diverse population of patients, the student will:

-- Organizes Nursing care to provide a safe patient environment. - Incorporates the utilization of informatics principles and technology systems while providing Nursing care. - Prioritizes nursing interventions to provide caring, patient-centered Nursing care. - Integrates evidence based Nursing practice into nursing care. - Integrates critical thinking/clinical reasoning strategies when providing nursing care. - Assimilates the use of effective communication techniques while engaging in teamwork and collaboration with members of the interprofessional team. - Develops appropriate leadership/ management strategies to provide patient care in an effort to attain improved patient outcomes. - Supports ethical and legal principles relevant to the practice of a registered nurse.
+- 1. Organize nursing care to provide a safe patient environment. - 2.
+Prioritize nursing interventions to provide caring, patient-centered nursing care. - 3.
+Integrate evidence-based nursing practice into nursing care. - 4.
+Integrate critical thinking/clinical reasoning strategies when providing nursing care. - 5.
+Support principles of teamwork and collaboration when working with member of the interprofessional team. - 6.
+Develop appropriate leadership/management strategies to provide patient care in an effort to attain improved patient outcomes. - 7.
+Incorporate the utilization of informatics principles and technology systems while providing nursing care. - 8.
+Support ethical and legal principles related to practice of professional nursing.